intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

 # Nauta Installer System Requirements

-When installing Nauta it should be installed on a separate machine (your installer machine), as Nauta requires a separate machine to run installer.
+When installing Nauta, it should be installed on a separate machine (your installer machine), as Nauta requires a separate machine to run the installer.

 ## Nauta Supported Operating Systems
 Nauta supports the following Operating Systems: